 Following your passion is bad career advice, the better approach is to master skills that people value.
-Great book for anyone who's not enjoying their work and considering quitting to follow their passion.

 The Passion Hypothesis — The key to occupational happiness is to first figure out what you’re passionate about and then find a job that matches this passion.